permaweb/ao/servers/cu/README.md

   Wasm modules (Defaults to `5` wasm modules)
 - `WASM_INSTANCE_CACHE_MAX_SIZE`: The maximum size of the in-memory cache used for loaded Wasm instances (defaults to `5` loaded wasm instance)
-- `PROCESS_CHECKPOINT_FILE_DIRECTORY`: the directory to cache created/found
-  Checkpoints, from arweave, for quick retrieval later (Defaults to the os temp directory)
 - `PROCESS_MEMORY_CACHE_MAX_SIZE`: The maximum size, in bytes, of the LRU In-Memory cache used to cache the latest memory evaluated for ao processes.
 - `PROCESS_MEMORY_CACHE_TTL`: The time-to-live for a cache entry in the process latest memory LRU In-Memory cache.
 An entries age is reset each time it is accessed
-- `PROCESS_MEMORY_CACHE_FILE_DIR`: The directory to store drained process memory (Defaults to the os temp directory)
+- `PROCESS_MEMORY_CACHE_FILE_DIR`:The directory to store process memory that has been drained from the LRU In-Memory cache (not to be conflated with file checkpoints -- see below) (Defaults to the os temp directory)
+- `PROCESS_MEMORY_FILE_CHECKPOINTS_DIR`: The directory to store process memory associated with file checkpoints.
+Process file checkpoints will persist across CU restarts (defaults to os tmp directory `/file_checkpoints`)
 - `PROCESS_MEMORY_CACHE_CHECKPOINT_INTERVAL`: The interval at which the CU should Checkpoint all processes stored in it's cache.
 Set to `0` to disabled (defaults to `0`)